 While there are methods to monetize so-called “ecosystem services,” the value that businesses get from the environment, they are conceptually complex and difficult to quantify.
 Business leaders will get more traction within their organization and be more successful if they frame biodiversity in more familiar business terms.
 If, for example, a company’s main product contains palm oil, what is the associated reputational risk, and how could that negatively impact sales?
 Against that backdrop, what are the cost implications of ensuring that the palm oil is harvested sustainably?
 Better yet, can the ingredient be eliminated or substituted?

-As pledging carbon neutrality becomes a trend among businesses, how can a company carve out the proper timeline and resources to become carbon neutral?
+As companies increasingly pledge to become carbon neutral, how can a company carve out the proper timeline and resources to become carbon neutral?